 After activating Local Swap, you can always edit your website pool to add additional area codes or increase the size of your existing pools.

-To decrease the quantity of numbers in your pool, you'll need to disable your Local Swap website pool, and use the instructions from the first section of this article to recreate your pool with the preferred amount of numbers.
+To decrease the quantity of numbers in your pool, you'll need to deactivate your Local Swap website pool, and use the instructions from the first section of this article to recreate your pool with the preferred amount of numbers.